 I made it through somehow and it was not easy and I still need treatment.
 But if I did not get the diagnosis I would already be dead.
 Please schedule your mammograms.
 Please tell your mothers and daughters and wives to go and get theirs.
 It is not an inconvenience, it is a lifeline.”

 About 1 in 8 U.S. women (about 12%) will develop invasive breast cancer over the course of her lifetime.
 In 2016, an estimated 246,660 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S., along with 61,000 new cases of non-invasive (in situ) breast cancer.

-Some of the risk factors (I list them because many people do not understand the factors) :
+Some of the risk factors and the categories I fell into (I list them because many people do not understand the factors) :